V1NC1G/Tech-Notes/Atomic Notes/Firewall.md

 Tags: [[Network]] [[Network Security]] [[Network Devices]]
 # Firewall

+> [!summary]
+> A block/filter that monitors traffic and prevents some external items from entering a system.

 A **firewall** is a network security device that monitors traffic to and from your network.

 Firewalls can also restrict specific incoming and outgoing network traffic.